+Collaborative filtering is mainly studied in recommender systems and refers to the ability to exploit the relationships between users to recommend items to the active user according to the ratings of his/her neighbors (cf. \cite{collabo1}).
+In this paper, we consider the more general sense of collaborative filtering defined as the process of searching for information using strategies that involve several agents.
+More precisely, our goal is to infer the community of some node $n$ when we have only partial information about how node $n$ is connected to the other nodes of the graph.
+Typically, we consider a growth model where we fully observe the graph at time $m$ while a poor information transmission occurs from time $m$ making available only a small number of edges between node $n$ and the nodes in $[m]$.
+The goal is to infer the hidden community of node $n$.
+Figure~\ref{fig:collabointro} gives a visualization of the collaborative filtering problem tackled in this paper.

-\paragraph{Contributions.} We show that the MSBM gives a convenient framework to extract reliable time information from the graph using any reasonable clustering algorithm.
-We propose a hypothesis test to distinguish between classical SBMs and MSBMs and we address link prediction and collaborative filtering problems.
+\textbf{Contributions.} We show that the MSBM gives a convenient framework to study community-based growing networks with a Markovian underlying dynamic.
+Our goal is to predict future information based on historical data and we tackle specifically the problems of link prediction and collaborative filtering.
 We show that the standard plug-in method is highly sensitive to clustering errors.
-This is the reason why we propose a reliable approach that takes into account potential errors in the estimated communities.
+This is the reason why we propose a new approach that is more robust to possible errors in the estimated communities.